calico-crusade/palringo-api-std/README.md

 A complete rewrite of the original [PalringoAPI](https://github.com/calico-crusade/PalringoApi) in .net standard 2.0

 # Where can I use it?
-I have tested it on Windows (.net Framework 4.5.1+ & Core 2.0) and on Mac (Core 2.0)
+I have tested it on Windows (.net Framework 4.5.1+ & Core 2.0) and on Mac (Core 2.0).
+Anyone want to test on linux for me? ;)

 # How do I use it?
 It is pretty simple to use.
 You can install it via Nuget (see below).
 There are 3 different packages available.